Skip to contents

 format

-A format of the date values in the date columns
+A vector of the expected formats in the date values from the date columns.
+Default is NULL.

 timeframe